Recycling FAQ: Binders

 Think Before You Buy

 To reduce the amount of waste consider purchasing chipboard binders without a vinyl cover such as a Naked Binder or other similar products.
 Most office supply companies have a recycled, vinyl-free option to choose.
-Once you’ve used a vinyl-free binder to it’s fullest extent, you can easily break it apart and recycle it.
+Once you’ve used a vinyl-free binder to it’s fullest extent, you can easily break it apart and recycle it as outlined above.

 And, if you are a teacher or non-profit employee in the Chicago area – please don’t ever buy a binder again!
 Come to SCARCE and get all the like-new binders you need.